MatthieuGilson/EC_estimation/README.md

+**These scripts have now been integrated in a toolbox, we recommend using the newer version:https://github.com/mb-BCA/notebooks_review2019**

 Estimation of effective connectivity (EC) and input statistics (variances in matrix Sigma) to interpret fMRI/BOLD time series

 related to draft: